What is meant by the terms generative and generativity?

 All work contributes to an enterprise-wide mission aimed at manifesting intent within a given timeframe.

 Rich Creation is the principal means by which the enterprise accomplishes its mission.

 It is widely understood that value is not ‘delivered’, as if by FedEx.
 It is generated through the interaction between the value beneficiary (e.g. customer, user) and the value generator (product, service, facility, establishment or event).

 By means of a parallel structure called the creative learning organisation, the enterprise develops a strong generative capability and the workforce becomes a creative powerhouse.

 Every employee is a coach and fully committed to helping colleagues unlock their creative potential.

 Use the buttons to move between the two slides.

 Why transform your organization into a generative enterprise?

-Generative enterprise is a new proposition and hard evidence of its virtues is not yet available.
+Generative Enterprise is a new proposition and hard evidence of its effectiveness is not yet available.
 However, the benefits listed below are predicted.